-Pure holds all University research activity including academic details such as Faculty, School and Research Institute.
+Pure holds all University research activity, allowing academics to develop their research portfolio and visualise the trajectory of their research.
 It enables the user to record all research publications, projects and activities, evidence of impact and press clippings.
-Pure allows related activities to be linked together to build a very comprehensive overview; for example a project can link to a publication, that in turn links to an impact statement.
+Related activities can also be linked together to build a very comprehensive overview; for example a project can link to a publication, that in turn links to an impact statement.
+Furthermore, Pure enables the institution to monitor research success and respond efficiently and effectively to external assessments such as the Research Excellence Framework (REF).

 Access to Pure has been provided to academic-research staff and staff involved in research support.
 Additional requests for access should be submitted to email@example.com for consideration.